Nowhere to Hide (1999 film)

-Nowhere to Hide (Korean: 인정사정 볼 것 없다) is a 1999 South Korean film written and directed by Lee Myung-se.
+Nowhere to Hide (Korean: 인정사정 볼 것 없다) is a 1999 South Korean action thriller film written and directed by Lee Myung-se.

 Synopsis

 The film is set in Incheon in South Korea.
 A murder is committed, and the cops search for the killer.

 Opening up in monochrome but with occasional flashes of colour, the first action scene is a disorientating strobe-like affair.
 From there the movie proceeds in color, with many innovative editing techniques, including slow-motion, jump cut, step-printed slow motion, "jump dissolves," still frames, and layering images on top of one another.